Retool Static IP: Connect Retool to Firewalled Databases and APIs

 Your Options for a Static Egress IP with Retool

-Option 1: Retool's IP allowlist (publish, don't trust).
+Option 1: Retool's published IP ranges (don't trust).
 Retool publishes a list of IP ranges their cloud uses.
 You can add all of them to your allowlist.
 The problem is it's a large range of shared IPs used by every Retool customer.
 You're opening your database to all of them, not just your app.
 Most security teams won't accept that, and the list changes when Retool updates their infrastructure.

 Option 2: Retool on-prem or self-hosted.
 Run Retool on your own EC2 instance or Kubernetes cluster and assign a static Elastic IP.
 Full control, no shared infrastructure.
 The cost is the EC2 instance, the engineering time to run it, and the operational overhead of keeping Retool upgraded.
 If you're already running self-hosted Retool, you can add the proxy at the host level and skip most of this complexity.